lfn-cnti/bestpractices/doc/cbpps/0001-cnf-best-practice-proposal-process.md

 ## **Proposal**

-The definition of what constitutes a Cloud Native best practice or principle is a foundational concern for the CNF WG.
+The definition of what constitutes a Cloud Native best practice or principle is a foundational concern for the CNTI Best Practice focus area.
 If a definition would be described in either written or verbal communication to anyone besides the author or developer, then consider creating a CBPP.
 The exact size and scale of an average CBPP will be determined as the group begins its work.

 ## **CBPP Template**